Flavors & Fragrances (ICAP P2)

 2 credits

-• Communication and professional insertion
+• Communication and professional integration

 2 credits

-• Formulation of ingredients for the aromatic
+• Formulation of aromatic ingredients

 2 credits

-• End of year internship
+• End-of-year internship

 18 credits